JoshData/globe-gores/README.md

 * `gdalwarp` to draw a base layer from a GeoTIFF raster image
 * vector data in a GeoJSON file
+* the Cario graphics drawing library, which creates high-quality raster images

 To run:

-Install the node-canvas dependencies for your platform:
+Install the node-canvas (a Cairo wrapper) dependencies for your platform:

 	https://github.com/Automattic/node-canvas